-It follows from all the above that the classical procedure of determining the truth values of the sentences of a language with its own truth predicate unambiguously determines a unique partial two-valued semantics (or total three-valued semantics).
-In the labyrinth of literature on the paradoxes of truth [Beall et al., 2020], this solution is positioned as the largest intrinsic fixed point of the SK3 semantics (LIFPSK3) with a specific interpretation.
-In that way, the content-wise argumentation is given for that choice among all fixed points of all monotone three-valued semantics for the model of the logical concept of truth.
+In (Culina 2001) it was proved that in the labyrinth of literature on the paradoxes of truth (Beall et al. 2020), the partial two-valued semantics described above is positioned as the largest intrinsic fixed point of the SK3 semantics (LIFPSK3) with a specific interpretation.
+In that way, the above presented argumentation for the partial twovalued semantics is also the argumentation for the choice of LIFPSK3 among all fixed points of all monotone three-valued semantics for the right model of the logical concept of truth.

-In [Kremer, 1988, p.
-245], Kremer writes:
+In (Kremer 1988: 245), Kremer writes: